 Are the following very important to your idea of a successful life?

-Cultural continuity is a top priority for the next generation.
+Education is a top priority for the next generation...
+And so is a society free of racism...

-Are there ways in which you hope your childrens' and grandchildrens' lives will be different from yours?
+Are there ways in which you hope your children's and grandchildren's lives will be different from yours?